Waste: Types of waste

+Metabolic waste

-Municipal Waste
+Municipal waste

-The Organization for Economic Co-operation and Development also known as OECD defines municipal solid waste (MSW) as “waste collected and treated by or for municipalities”.
+The Organization for Economic Co-operation and Development also known as OECD defines municipal solid waste (MSW) as "waste collected and treated by or for municipalities".
 Typically this type of waste includes household waste, commercial waste, and demolition or construction waste.
 In 2018, the Environmental Protection Agency concluded that 292.4 tons of municipal waste was generated which equated to about 4.9 pounds per day per person.
 Out of the 292.4 tons, approximately 69 million tons were recycled, and 25 million tons were composted.

-Household Waste and Commercial Waste
+Household waste and commercial waste

 Household waste more commonly known as trash or garbage are items that are typically thrown away daily from ordinary households.
-Items often included in this category include product packaging, yard waste, clothing, food scraps, appliance, paints, and batteries.
+Items often included in this category include product packaging, yard waste, clothing, food scraps, appliances, paints, and batteries.
 Most of the items that are collected by municipalities end up in landfills across the world.
 In the United States, it is estimated that 11.3 million tons of textile waste is generated.
 On an individual level, it is estimated that the average American throws away 81.5 pounds of clothes each year.
 As online shopping becomes more prevalent, items such as cardboard, bubble wrap, shipping envelopes are ending up in landfills across the United States.
 The EPA has estimated that approximately 10.1 million tons of plastic containers and packaging ended up landfills in 2018.
 The EPA noted that only 30.5% of plastic containers and packaging was recycled or combusted as an energy source.
 Additionally, approximately 940,000 pounds of cardboard ends up in the landfill each year.

 Commercial waste is very similar to household waste.
 To be considered as commercial waste, it must come from a business or commercial occupancy.
 This can be restaurants, retail occupants, manufacturing occupants or similar businesses.
 Typically, commercial waste contains similar items such as food scraps, cardboard, paper, and shipping materials.
 Generally speaking, commercial waste creates more waste than household waste on a per location basis.